WARNING: this post may tick you off.

 But please read!
 Here goes:

 About a year or so ago my husband and I were just overwhelmed with busy-ness.
 I was speaking a lot, and he was working a lot, and we weren’t connecting.
 Two nights in a row we didn’t make love because I was preoccupied.
 Then I was away speaking.
-When I came home it was the middle of the night and we didn’t, either.
+When I came home it was the middle of the night so we didn’t, either.
 The next night I was still tired, but neither of us slept well because both of us were feeling that something was wrong in our relationship.
-The next night we did.
+The next night we did make love.

 And then he bought me flowers.

 I got mad.
 I interpreted it like this:

 “My husband wants sex too much, so he’ll reward me when we make love, and punish me when we don’t.
 He’ll be distant when we don’t make love deliberately so that I will start putting out.”

 And I got really frustrated.

 And then it hit me: maybe the reason Keith bought me flowers was simply because he felt closer to me and lovey towards me.
 I thought what was going through his brain was this:

 “I need to manipulate my wife into doing what I want.”